Skip to content

 output_parser_type str

-The type of output parser to use.
-Supports "json" and "none".
+The output parser type.
 Defaults to "none".

 'none'